sandipsubba/ActiveDirectoryLabProject/README.md

 This lab uses the Windows Server Desktop Experience (GUI) to replicate a real-world enterprise Active Directory management environment and provide clear visual confirmation of configurations.

-<b>Steps that were immediately taken after the setup process:</b>
+<b>Steps taken during and immediately after the setup process:</b>
+- <b>Credential Standardization:</b> For the scope of this lab, a single complex password was used across both the domain controller and client machine to simplify deployment while still meeting the default Windows Server password complexity requirements.
 - <b>VirtualBox Guest Additions:</b> Installed on both virtual machines immediately following deployment.
 This step improves mouse pointer integration, display scaling, and VM responsiveness.
-- <b>Credential Standardization:</b> For the scope of this lab, a single complex password was used across both the domain controller and client machine to simplify deployment while still meeting the default Windows Server password complexity requirements.
 <br/>
 <br />
 <h2></h2>